Bonjour chers amis / chères amies!

 Friday Dinner Details

 The Friday evening event starts with icebreakers as people arrive at 5:30 p.m., with dinner served at 6:00 p.m.
-After dinner, attendees can choose to continue with conversation or play games.
+After dinner, there will be a performance by a Francophone group in the Farber Forum on campus, a quick 5-minute walk away.

 Lodging